mittelmark/microemacs/README.md

 This is a fork of [Jasspa MicroEmacs](http://www.jasspa.com) forked from [https://github.com/vitalyster/microemacs](https://github.com/vitalyster/microemacs).

-Extensible  Terminal and GUI text editor with Emacs feeling coming as a small, single file  executable  for Windows,  Linux and MacOS.
+Extensible  Terminal and GUI text editor with Emacs feeling coming as a small, single file  executable  for Windows,  Linux, MacOS and FreeBSD.

 Main features:

 - small!! and fast!!
 - same user interface in terminal and in GUI mode
-- Windows, Linux, macOS versions
+- Windows, Linux, macOS, FreeBSD versions
 - single file installs possible (2.5MB file size)
 - Emacs (default) or CUA key bindings available
 - menu entries for all main functions (Esc = in Terminal mode for menu)